 At this stage, the role of FD and economic growth nexus is examined by incorporating the role of IQ.
-In the prior section, it was argued that IQ plays an important role in the linkage of FD and economic growth in which Table 5 depicts the result.
-The negative and significant coefficient of error correction confirms the long-run co-integrating relationship between the dependent variable and independent variables.
-The coefficient of FD is also shown to be insignificant in the long-run in the Malaysian economy, whereas the coefficient of FD is negative and significant toward economic growth.
-Interestingly, the coefficient of IQ is found to be highly positive and is therefore significant in explaining the economic growth of Malaysia in the long-run.
+In the prior section, it was argued that IQ plays an important role in the linkage of FD and economic growth in which Table 5 depicts the result the negative and significant coefficient of error correction confirms the long-run co-integrating relationship between the dependent variable and independent variables.
+The coefficient of FD is also shown to be insignificant in the long-run in the Malaysian economic growth.
+Interestingly, the coefficient of FD is found to be highly positive and is therefore significant in explaining the economic growth of Malaysia in the long-run.
 Although, the negative and significant coefficient of IQ indicates that it is detrimental to economic growth in the long-run of the Indonesian economy.
 Besides, the interactive effect of FD and IQ is found to be positive and significant in accelerating the economic growth of Malaysia in the long-run.